18 total units

 2. Possess a net worth exceeding $1,000,000, either individually or jointly with a spouse, excluding the equity in their primary residence.

-A sophisticated investor is an individual who, while not necessarily meeting the specific financial criteria of an accredited investor, possesses a sufficient understanding and experience in financial and business matters.
-This knowledge allows them to evaluate the merits, risks, and suitability of a prospective real estate investment.
+A sophisticated investor is someone who may not meet the financial thresholds of an accredited investor but has sufficient financial knowledge and investing experience to evaluate the merits and risks of a real estate investment.

 Minimums vary from deal to deal but generally are set at $50K with preference given to investors with more to invest.

-Investor distributions vary from deal to deal but most syndications make quarterly distributions.
+While distributions vary from deal to deal, we most commonly make quarterly distributions.
 Funds are distributed via direct deposit.

 As a limited partner, you will benefit from your portion of the investment’s deductions for property taxes, loan interest, depreciation, etc. At times, we will also use a cost segregation strategy to accelerate depreciation.
 The tax loss can then be used to offset other income depending upon your individual tax situation.
 At the time of sale, the partnership gains are treated as long-term capital gains.
 For a comprehensive understanding of how investing in a real estate syndication may affect your taxes and to ensure the most beneficial tax outcomes, we strongly advise consulting with a qualified tax professional tailored to your specific circumstances.